PacktPublishing/Unreal-Engine-Blueprints-Visual-Scripting-Projects/README.md

 ## Get to Know the Author
 **Lauren S. Ferro**
-Lauren S. Ferro has a Ph.D. in player profiling and modeling.
+has a Ph.D. in player profiling and modeling.
 She is currently an Adjunct Professor and researcher at Sapienza University, in Rome.
 Lauren is also the co-organizer of the Unreal Engine Meetup in Rome.
 In addition, she created the game design resource, Gamicards, which is a prototyping tool for game experiences.
 At heart, she is intrigued by how we interact with the world and those in it.

 ## Other books by the author
 * [Unity 2017 2D Game Development Projects](https://www.packtpub.com/game-development/unity-2017-2d-game-development-projects?utm_source=github&utm_medium=repository&utm_campaign=9781786460271)